17 Unusual Things to Do in Ho Chi Minh City – An Expat’s Guide

 17. Get a Caffeine Fix at a Saigon Cafe

-I wrote a whole article dedicated to where to find the best cold brews in HCMC.
-But the article also highlights some of the hippest coffee shops in the city, from Vietnam Coffee Republic to The Workshop to [a] Coffee Shop.
+Some of my favorites are Vietnam Coffee Republic to The Workshop to [a] Coffee Shop.
 There are also plenty of coffee shops hidden in old apartment buildings.
 You honestly can never predict when you’re going to stumble across a hip cafe in this town, but rest assured it will be often.